-- Meeting with the external auditors, internal auditors and management in separate executive sessions at least twice annually - Confirming that significant findings and recommendations made by the internal and external auditors are received, discussed, and acted upon appropriately and promptly - Reviewing and updating the audit committee charter - Discussing with management the enterprise-wide risk assessment process and management action plans - Understanding the control procedures to ensure that nonfinancial data reported to regulatory, accrediting and evaluative bodies is accurate and complete - Reviewing and approving the organization's conflict-of-interest, code-of-ethics and whistleblower policies - Reviewing and determining the appropriate response to reported conflicts of interest, related-party transactions and whistleblower complaints - Conducting or authorizing investigations into any matters within the committee's scope of responsibilities; the committee will be empowered to retain independent counsel and other professionals to assist in conducting any investigation - Providing an annual performance assessment of the committee, comparing the work of the committee with the requirements of its charter
+- Meeting with the external auditors, internal auditors and management in separate executive sessions at least twice annually - Confirming that significant findings and recommendations made by the internal and external auditors are received, discussed, and acted upon appropriately and promptly - Reviewing and updating the audit committee charter - Discussing with management the enterprise-wide risk assessment process and management action plans - Understanding the control procedures to ensure that nonfinancial data reported to regulatory, accrediting and evaluative bodies is accurate and complete - Reviewing and approving the institution's conflict-of-interest, code-of-ethics and whistleblower policies - Reviewing and determining the appropriate response to reported conflicts of interest, related-party transactions and whistleblower complaints - Conducting or authorizing investigations into any matters within the committee's scope of responsibilities; the committee will be empowered to retain independent counsel and other professionals to assist in conducting any investigation - Providing an annual performance assessment of the committee, comparing the work of the committee with the requirements of its charter

-About Grant Thornton LLP's services to not-for-profit organizations
+About Grant Thornton LLP's services to higher education

-More than 400 dedicated industry professionals serve the audit, tax and advisory needs of approximately 900 not-for-profit organizations.
-Grant Thornton's Not-for-Profit and Higher Education practices have a well-earned reputation for providing clients with in-depth knowledge and a unique understanding of the not-for-profit sector and of organizations' operations, opportunities and challenges.
+More than 400 dedicated industry professionals serve the audit, tax and advisory needs of over 200 public and private higher education institutions - community colleges, liberal arts colleges, universities, research institutions, graduate schools and multicampus state systems.
+Grant Thornton's Higher Education practice has a well-earned reputation for providing clients with in-depth knowledge and a unique understanding of the higher education sector and its operations, opportunities and challenges.

-The not-for-profit sector is a strategic industry segment for our firm.
+Higher education is a strategic industry segment for our firm.
 Our commitment to this sector is reflected in our active participation and leadership in, and sponsorship of, key industry associations and conferences.
-As a leader in this sector, we are also dedicated to giving back to the not-for-profit community by sharing our best-practice experience through myriad thought leadership we produce via articles, webcasts and training.
+As a leader in this sector, we are also dedicated to giving back to the higher education community by sharing our best-practice experience through myriad thought leadership we produce via articles, webcasts and training.

-Our clients rely on us, and we respond to that trust by making continuous investments in our people so we can provide our notfor-profit clients with the highest level of service.
-We are the only leading accounting firm to have fully dedicated professionals from staff to partner who work exclusively with not-for-profit and higher education clients.
-Our not-for-profit professionals provide our clients with information about relevant industry trends, and accounting and regulatory pronouncements; practical insights and value-added recommendations; personal attention with timely, authoritative feedback and quick responses; and high-quality service with measurable results.
+Our clients rely on us, and we respond to that trust by making continuous investments in our people so we can provide our college and university clients with the highest level of service.
+We are the only leading accounting firm to have fully dedicated professionals from staff to partner who work exclusively with higher education and not-for-profit clients.
+Our higher education professionals provide our clients with information about relevant industry trends, and accounting and regulatory pronouncements; practical insights and value-added recommendations; personal attention with timely, authoritative feedback and quick responses; and high-quality service with measurable results.